Wichtiger Hinweis

 Current EU classification of bathing water qualityfor the Dechsendorfer Weiher

-Note: Blue-green algae levels are not taken into account in this classification!
+Note: Blue-green algae contamination is not taken into account in this classification!

 EU classification of bathing water quality